owen-gervais/CEEO2020/ros2_LEGO/README.md

 Utilizing the built LEGO SPIKE Prime Models, I used the Onshape-to-Robot plugin to export Robotic Assemblies to sdf's and imports and into Gazebo for simulation.

+Click here to see a video of this [demo](https://www.youtube.com/watch?v=SlG5cxGIg5A&feature=youtu.be)

 ## Installation of ROS2

 This the step by step process of installing the required componnents to run this simulation.